llooker/datablocks-weathersource/README.md

 * **Connection**: in the `weathersource` model file, change the connection name at the top to the name of your Snowflake share connection.

 * **Dashboards**: you'll want to move to dashboards out of the LookML Dashboards folder.
+  * Navigate to the LookML dashboards folder under `Browse`->`All folders`->`LookML Dashboards`
+  * Select the three dashboards from the block (Zip Detail, Zip Forecast, Zip Anomaly) and then select **Import** at the top
-  * Pick the folder that you want to move these dashboards too
+  * This will allow you to move these dashboards into any folder and change them from LookML dashboards to User-Defined dashboards
-  * Navigate to Zip Detail, Zip Forecast, and Zip Anomaly and make note of the dashboard number which can be found in the url (i.e. if the url was company.looker.com/dashboards/886 then **886** is the dashboard number)
+  * Navigate to each dashboard and make note of the dashboard IDs which can be found in the url (i.e. if the url is company.looker.com/dashboards/886 then **886** is the dashboard IDs)
-  * Use these numbers to update the appropriate links in four locations (next step)
+  * Use these IDs to update the appropriate links in four locations (next step)

 * **Links**: You will find links in these view files: ``forecast_day_looker_10000_zips``, ``history_day_looker_10000_zips``, ``zip_to_city``, ``county_fips_codes``.
 These will need to updated to reflect the new dashboard s.
-  * Dashboard IDs are the digits that immediately follow `mycompany.looker.com/dashboards/`.
+  * Dashboard IDs are the digits that immediately follow `mycompany.looker.com/dashboards/` (see previous step on how to find the ID of a dashboard).
-  * Once you copy over the dashboards into a folder, click into each one and grab the ID (for example, if you view a dashboard and the URL is `mycompany.looker.com/dashboards/45` then the dashboard ID is **45**)
-  * Search for `link` in all of the files.
-Under the `url` parameter of each link, change the dashboard ID (number) to reflect your dashboard IDs.
+  * Search for `link` [see link documentation](https://docs.looker.com/reference/field-params/link) in all of the view files listed in the first bullet point of this section.
+Under the `url` parameter of each link, change the dashboard ID to reflect your dashboard IDs.
     * If the label ends in `- Deep Dive`, the dashboard ID should be for the `Zip Detail` dashboard
+      * Example: if the url in the  parameter is: `url: "/dashboards/866?Postal%20Code={{ value }}"` and your dashboard ID is `45`, change the code to: `url: "/dashboards/45?Postal%20Code={{ value }}"`
     * If the label ends in `- Forecast`, the dashboard ID should be for the `Zip Forecast` dashboard
     * If the label ends in `- Anomaly`, the dashboard ID should be for the `Zip Anomaly` dashboard